 If your child's vision test indicates that the distant visual acuity is less than 20/20, myopia (nearsightedness) could be developing.
-Roughly one third of our children develop myopia during their school years.
+Roughly half of our children develop myopia during their school years.

 In the past, schools have merely suggested that the family consult an eye doctor to have eyeglasses prescribed.
 This quick solution does not address the cause.
 It is common for a child to find that the condition continues to worsen, requiring stronger lenses every year or two.
 If that many children needed hearing aids or crutches at such an early age, and had to use them the rest of their lives, wouldn't that be alarming?
 While wearing glasses for a lifetime is expensive and troublesome, any amount of myopia causes an abnormal stretching of the eye and sets the stage for serious eye diseases in later years, such as retinal detachment, macular degeneration, glaucoma and cataract.
 The more myopia, the greater the risk.